NVIDIA/ais-k8s/docs/README.md

 For evaluating the efficiency of your storage cluster, the load generator `aisloader` is a useful tool.
 Detailed information about `aisloader` is available in its [documentation](https://github.com/NVIDIA/aistore/blob/main/docs/aisloader.md).
 Additionally, a specialized toolkit, known as [`aisloader-composer`](https://github.com/NVIDIA/aistore/tree/main/bench/tools/aisloader-composer), has been developed which includes a variety of scripts and Ansible playbooks, enabling comprehensive benchmarking of an AIStore (AIS) cluster across multiple hosts.
 These hosts are equipped with `aisloader` and are collectively managed through Ansible.
 You can find the setup instructions for `aisloader-composer` and examples of benchmark scripts [here](https://github.com/NVIDIA/aistore/tree/main/bench/tools/aisloader-composer).

-Happy deploying! 🎉🚀🖥️
+## Troubleshooting

 If you encounter any problems during the deployment process, feel free to report them on the [AIStore repository's issues page](https://github.com/NVIDIA/aistore/issues).
 We welcome your feedback and queries to enhance the deployment experience.

+We also provide a [troubleshooting doc](troubleshooting.md) for steps to resolve some of the issues you might come across.

+Happy deploying! 🎉🚀🖥️